Impactful research to protect our planet's future

 Hugh is a key collaborator and mentor to the Ward Conservation Lab.

-Natalya is a PhD Candidate at the University of Queensland, and is supervised by Dr Michelle Ward, Associate Professor Diana Fisher, Professor Hugh Possingham and Professor Jonathan Rhodes.
+Natalya is a Postdoctoral Research Fellow for the Ward Conservation Lab at Griffith University.
 Her current research, in partnership with WWF and QTFN, focuses on maximising single-species conservation benefits at the landscape scale, using the brush-tailed rock wallaby as a model species.
 Natalya is interested in translating environmental policy into conservation outcomes and threatened species recovery, particularly in the identification and management of threatening processes and strategic conservation planning.
 Prior to beginning her PhD, Natalya completed a Master of Conservation Science at the University of Queensland in 2020 and a BSc in Biology at the University of Ottawa, Canada.

-Hannah Thomas is a PhD Candidate at the University of Queensland, in the School of the Environment and the Centre for Biodiversity and Conservation Science.
-She is supervised by Professor Martine Maron at the University of Queensland, Dr Michelle Ward at Griffith University and Dr Jeremy Simmonds at 2rog consulting.
+Hannah Thomas is a Postdoctoral Research Fellow for the Ward Conservation Lab at Griffith University.
 Her research has investigated vegetation management in northern Australia and the policy enabling conditions for ongoing deforestation.
 She is also interested in threatened species management, spatial analysis and forest and woodland restoration.
 Hannah is a Biodiversity Council Early Career Leader and is supported by WWF-Australia.

 With a professional background in high-performance sport, Nick transitioned into the environmental field in 2023 to pursue a more purpose-driven career focused on landscape restoration.
 His interests lie in practical revegetation, systems thinking, and the intersection of conservation and economics.
 Nick is currently completing a Master o